LonamiWebs/Telethon/readthedocs/extra/advanced-usage/accessing-the-full-api.rst

 .. important::

-    While you have access to this, you should always use the friendly methods listed on :ref:`telethon-package` unless you have a better reason not to, like a method not existing or you wanting more control.
+    While you have access to this, you should always use the friendly methods listed on :ref:`telethon-client` unless you have a better reason not to, like a method not existing or you wanting more control.